Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 Table sugar is sucrose.
 A sucrose molecule is comprised of a glucose ring and a fructose ring.
 Thus, table sugar is 50% glucose and 50% fructose.
 These two rings separate from each other almost immediately once consumed.
 High-fructose corn syrup (HFCS) also breaks down into glucose and fructose, albeit at different levels.
 HFCS 42 breaks down into 42% fructose and 68% glucose.
 HFCS 55 breaks down into 55% fructose and 45% glucose.
 However, while the above chart only mentions 42 and 55 versions of HFCS, it’s important to know that these aren’t the only HFCS formulas.
 For example, there’s a formula which goes as high as HFCS 90, which as you can surmise, is 90% fructose and 10% glucose.

 In the 1980s, Coca-Cola began removing sugar (sucrose) from its beverages and instead switched it out with HCFS.
 Why?
 Two reasons: 1) it’s sweeter than table sugar, and 2) it’s cheaper to manufacture than sugar.
 According to a 2010 article in the LA Times, many soft drinks contain HFCS that are around 60–65% fructose.
 When it comes to HFCS, soft drinks aren’t the only culprit.
 As can be seen in the chart above, fruit juices are laden with it and are often not only equally as bad as soft drinks, but often can be more so.
-In fact, as far as how hard your liver has to work, you may be better off having a nice dry (and near sugar-free) cabernet than a large glass of grape juice.
+As far as how hard your liver has to work, you could be better off having a nice dry (and near sugar-free) cabernet than a large glass of grape juice.
 (If you’re telling your Southern Baptist aunt this, be sure to have studied this subject deeply beforehand, because many people will fight you tooth and nail on this point.)

-Because of nutrition and ingredient labeling guidelines that are determined by the FDA, it’s virtually impossible to tell amount of fructose in any given product.
+Because of nutrition and ingredient labeling guidelines that are determined by the FDA, it’s virtually impossible to tell the amount of fructose in any given product.
 All that is required to be labeled is total sugars, including “added sugars”, and the ingredients that they come from.
 For example, I walked to my panty and grabbed a box of my wife’s favorite cereal: Honey Nut Chex.

 On the label we can see that each serving contains 9g of total sugars (coming from 9g of “added sugars”).
 We can also see that it contains: “sugar”, “honey”, molasses”, “natural flavor”, and other ingredients.
 Therefore, based on this label, we can suspect that the added sugars are likely coming from these ingredients.
-If something is labeled with HFCS, such as a Coca-Cola, it’s safe to say that that it’s fructose percentage is likely greater than 50%.
-However, for the most part, we find it best to always just divid the “added sugar” portion by 2 to get an estimate at how many grams of fructose there is in the product.
+If something is labeled with HFCS, such as a Coca-Cola, it’s safe to say that it’s fructose percentage is likely greater than 50%.
+However, for the most part, we find it best to always just divide the “added sugar” portion by 2 to get an estimate at how many grams of fructose there is in the product.
 Thus, in this case, each serving will have about 4.5 grams of fructose.

 If we were to look at the nutrition facts on a 20z serving of Coca-Cola, we can estimate that there are roughly 27.5 grams of fructose (but likely a bit more, since they’re likely using a HFCS that’s 55–65% fructose)… so let’s call it 33g of fructose per serving of 20oz Coca-Cola.